hapsari22/social-jwt-server/README.md

 * `TOKEN_ISSUER`: identifies principal that issues the tokens (_e.g._ your application domain)
 * `FACEBOOK_APP_ID`
 * `FACEBOOK_SECRET_KEY`: only required if you want long-lived token
-* `CORS_DOMAINS`: Specify this variable to give cross-domain in every response.
+* `CORS_DOMAINS`: Specify this variable to give cross-domain headers in every response.
 Optional.
 Default value: "*"
+* `PORT`: The port the server listens to.
+Optional.
+Default value: 3000

 ## Endpoints